imnotaperfectpersonnn/Cloudette/README.md

-If you wanna know how to make a chatbot, then this is it.
+If you wanna know how to make a chatbot, specifically using a free model in a free setup, then this is it.

 Download the pdf file here and,